 Casey, Illinois, is a small town known for big things.
-Twelve of the world’s largest attractions are dotted around town, along with 19 other big things, perfect for a scavenger hunt filled with photo opps.
+Twelve of the world’s largest attractions are dotted around town, along with more than 20 other big things, perfect for a scavenger hunt filled with photo ops.
 Most sites are walkable from Main Street, which is lined with cute shops and cafes.
 Or you can rent a golf cart and cruise around town.
 See if you can find all the gigantic roadside attractions!

 Getting to Casey, Illinois

 Located off Interstate 70, near Effingham, Illinois, and Terre Haute, Indiana, Casey is a charming town about 400 miles from Detroit.
 It could be a great stop on a road trip to Missouri, Indiana or Southern Illinois.